Brian-1402/ncert/docs/Chapter 9 Light.md

 	- $\angle r$ - Angle of reflection
 3. State the 4 important different ways in which rays reflect off concave mirrors.
 	Ans:
-	1) A ray parallel to the principal axis, after reflection, will pass through the principal focus in case of a concave mirror or appear to diverge from the principal focus in case of a convex mirror.
-	2) A ray passing through the principal focus of a concave mirror or a ray which is directed towards the principal focus of a convex mirror, after reflection, will emerge parallel to the principal axis.
-	3) A ray passing through the centre of curvature of a concave mirror or directed in the direction of the centre of curvature of a convex mirror, after reflection, is reflected back along the same path.
-	4) A ray incident at the pole obliquely to the principal axis, is reflected obliquely, according to laws of reflection.
+	i) A ray parallel to the principal axis, after reflection, will pass through the principal focus in case of a concave mirror or appear to diverge from the principal focus in case of a convex mirror. ii) A ray passing through the principal focus of a concave mirror or a ray which is directed towards the principal focus of a convex mirror, after reflection, will emerge parallel to the principal axis. iii) A ray passing through the centre of curvature of a concave mirror or directed in the direction of the centre of curvature of a convex mirror, after reflection, is reflected back along the same path. iv) A ray incident at the pole obliquely to the principal axis, is reflected obliquely, according to laws of reflection.
 	*in other words,* A ray incident on the pole reflects according to the laws of reflection with normal along the principal axis.
 4. State the rules of the new cartesian sign convention for spherical mirrors.
 	*(Unlikely that they will ask such a question, but you should know the rules properly)*
 5. Draw diagram and label different parts of a concave lens.